uecker/mri_test/ismrm2021/model_based/bart_moba.md

 <a id='download-materials'></a>
 ### Download Supporting Materials

-For this tutorial we need some supporting materials for plotting and precomputed data.
-To run comfortable on Google Colab, we stored them in our GitHub repository and download them from there.
+For this tutorial, we do need several supporting materials (figures, plotting scripts and compressed data for mult-echo radial FLASH).
+They are stored in the GitHub repository and need to be downloaded.

 ```bash